wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/data-setup-vaccination-management-app/includes/1-introduction.md

 The **Vaccination management** app has three areas:

--   **Reference Data** - Vaccination program administrators can create and populate data that includes information about vaccines, locations of vaccination sites, and demographics data about registered residents.
+-   **Reference data** - Vaccination program administrators can create and populate data that includes information about vaccines, locations of vaccination sites, and demographics data about registered residents.

--   **Management Data** - Vaccination program administrators can create and populate data that includes information about vaccines and their manufacturer, vaccination providers and their schedules, and vaccination sites and event codes.
+-   **Management data** - Vaccination program administrators can create and populate data that includes information about vaccines and their manufacturer, vaccination providers and their schedules, and vaccination sites and event codes.

--   **Registration Data** - The following data types are entered in this area:
+-   **Registration data** - The following data types are entered in this area:

     -   Data for eligibility, resident, and appointment is entered by residents in the Registration and appointment scheduling portal.